focush67/focush67/README.md

 # 💫 About Me:
 I am a full stack developer.
 My primary stack is React, NextJS, TypeScript and MongoDB.
+I am currently exploring Golang and Rust to dive deeper into backends, and HTMX for the frontend.

 ## 🌐 Socials: